capidale/capidale-website/content/pages/training.md

 alt: training
 ---

-<p class="text-lg font-medium">We regularly get asked about the secrets of our success and we’re delighted to share them through our tailored training programmes.</p>
+<p class="text-lg font-medium">We regularly get asked about the secrets of our success and we’re delighted to share them through our tailored training programmes.
+We frequently deliver training courses on behalf of the Institute of Fundraising Yorkshire.</p>

 We prepare and deliver training on: